Probation and Parole Legal Services

 Texas Parole Attorney

-While a criminal conviction is not the outcome you had hoped for, it’s also not the end of the road.
 The vast majority of people convicted of a crime will one day be free, usually after completing a period of parole or probation.

 If your loved one could be up for parole soon, legal help at this stage of the parole process can make a big difference.
 It can encourage a more thorough review of the paper file, can unearth extenuating circumstances, and can highlight good behavior and positive plans for the future.